 Sandstone Ranch Adventure Playground

-The sand and water play area is great for digging, creating and tactile experiencing.
-Ground level and accessible play pits have aquatic play sculptures, buried fossils, a turtle's nest and a water spigot.
-Lily pads on a colorful, rubber surfaced pond are perfect for "leap frogging" between a fish and a frog climbing sculpture.
-The water splash pad will keep kids cool on hot summer days with low water spray features on push button activators.
-The treehouse play area includes a custom climbing wall with wall slide, treehouse play structure, tire swing, web climber and boulder labyrinth.
+The sand and water play area is great for digging, creating, and tactile experiencing.
+Ground level and accessible play pits have aquatic play sculptures, buried fossils, a turtle's nest, and water spigot.
+Lily pads on a colorful, rubber-surfaced pond are perfect for "leap frogging" between a fish and a frog climbing sculpture.
+The water splash pad keeps kids cool on hot summer days with low water spray features on push-button activators.
+The treehouse play area includes a custom climbing wall with slide, treehouse play structure, tire swing, web climber, and boulder labyrinth.
 Variations in topography encourage climbing and adventurous imaginations.
-Additional elements in the playground include an "agri-maze" constructed from ornamental grasses with a surprise at the end, a historical mural of the ranch site and generous plantings for shade, color and fragrance.
+Additional elements in the playground include an "agri-maze" constructed from ornamental grasses with a surprise at the end: a historical mural of the ranch site and generous plantings for shade, color, and fragrance.
 Seating and picnic shelters provide areas for observation and family get-togethers.